saraasadi78/Data-Mining/README.md

 ## Dissimilarity Matrix
 [UP](#contents)

 After removing unnecessary attributes, the dissimilarity matrix have been computed.
-You can see and follow the computation steps [here](dissimilarity_matrix.ipynb)
+You can see and follow the computation steps [here]: (dissimilarity_matrix.ipynb)

 ---